lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ~~~
 {: #fig-csr-client-p11 title="Example interaction between CSR generator and HSM."}

-## Implementation Strategies
+## Encoding

 To support a number of different use cases for the transmission of
-Evidence in a CSR (together with certification paths) the structure
+Evidence and certificate chains in a CSR the structure
 shown in {{fig-info-model}} is used.

 On a high-level, the structure is composed as follows: